boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

  You can delete the added Custom connector JSON file by following the given steps:

-  1. To delete the specified custom connector, click **Delete Icon**.
+  1. To delete the specified custom connector, click the **Delete Icon**.

      ![Delete](/static/assets/working-with-datasource/data-connectors/images/Customconnector/DeleteConnector.png)

-  2. A confirmation popup will be opened.
-Click **Yes** button to delete custom connector
+  2. A confirmation popup will open.
+Click the **Yes** button to delete the custom connector.

      ![Conformdelete](/static/assets/working-with-datasource/data-connectors/images/Customconnector/confirmdelete.png)